-Sit down, because you're about to read the best news of the year: Eating cheese can actually lower your risk of heart disease.
+Sit down, because you're about to read the best news: Eating cheese can actually lower your risk of heart disease.
 Yes, of course this comes with caveats and consuming it in moderation, but let's just bask in the cheesy golden glow of some new research for a minute.

 While cheese does contain a high content of saturated fatty acids — something you definitely want to avoid eating in large quantities — the calcium in cheese means less of the fat is absorbed by the body.

-So, no, we can't really consider cheese to be a "health food," but given its bad rap in the nutrition world, this at least offers the delicious food one redeeming health factor — and an excuse to grab a piece from the party tray at your next holiday gathering.
+That said, we can't really consider cheese to be a "health food," but given its bad rap in the nutrition world, this at least offers the delicious food a couple of redeeming health factors — and an excuse to grab a piece from the party tray at your next gathering.

 And you'll see personalized content just for you whenever you click the My Feed .